 After about 2.4km the track descends into a valley, past a sandstone cliff and around a giant boulder, before crossing Joe Crafts Creek.

-There’s the occasional view toward Berowra Heights as the track follows the ridge, passing next to the Berowra Reserve campground (one of the many Great North Walk campsites).
-It’s a nice campsite, but as with many other GNW campsites on ridges, there’s no water nearby… Not long afterwards we encounter a large group of Duke of Edinburgh hikers heading to the campground.
+There’s the occasional view toward Berowra Heights as the Cowan to Berowra route follows the ridge, passing the Berowra Reserve campground (one of the many Great North Walk campsites).
+It’s a nice campsite, but as with many other Great North Walk ridge campsites, there’s no water nearby.
+Not long afterwards we encounter a large group of Duke of Edinburgh hikers heading to the campground.

-The track soon starts to descend, passing through a cleft in a large sandstone boulder as it negotiates a path through a small cliff.
+The track soon starts to descend, passing between two large sandstone boulders as it negotiates a path through a small cliff.

 At the bottom of the ridge is a small, unnamed creek which has a trickle of water.
 It would be a nice spot for a break, but we are running a bit late and keen to get to Berowra Waters for lunch.

 The track ascends again after the creek, and there’s a nice view of our lunch destination below from the ridge above Berowra Creek.

 Then we’re descending again to Berowra Creek, a short but steep section down to the water.
 We follow the creek for just under a kilometre until we reach the Berowra Waters car ferry, which will take us across Berowra Creek.

 We’ve allowed enough time in our Cowan to Berowra itinerary for a BBQ lunch at the Berowra Waters picnic area.
 Berowra Waters is also our emergency exit point: if anyone is really too tired to continue, there’s an option for them to stop here and go home by car.
 However, all the Cubs have enough energy left to continue the walk, and after an hour we hit the road (track?) again.